A pdf version of this policy can be found here

 The Australian Library and Information Association notes the increasing incidence of non-standard work in Australian library and information services.
 The Association acknowledges the use of part-time, casual and genuine non-employee work, to the extent that it increases flexibility for both management and employees.
 However, the Association does not support the increasing casualisation of employment which is evident in some sectors.
 The Association affirms the following principles for non-standard work:

-- part-time employees should be provided with opportunities to participate in training and development programs and consultative processes on an equal footing with full-time employees;
+4. part-time and casual employees should be provided with opportunities to participate in training and development programs and consultative processes on an equal footing with full-time employees;